Article Table Of Contents

-Turns out there’s been a 21.8% increase in the Hispanic population in Utah.
+Turns out there's been a 29.2% increase in the Hispanic population in utah.

-We broke down the most recent census data to determine the cities in Utah with the largest Hispanic population in 2018:
+Here are the cities in utah with the largest Hispanic population in 2020:

-West Valley City took the number one over all spot for the largest Hispanic population in Utah for 2018.
+What's the city in utah with the largest hispanic/latino population?
+West Valley City took the number one over all spot for the largest Hispanic population in utah for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Utah With The Largest Hispanic Population For 2018
+How We Determined The Cities In utah With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: